 3.1.
 Prioritize essential expenses

 Start your budget by covering the most critical needs: housing, food, utilities, and childcare.
-These “four walls” keep your family safe and stable.
+These four walls keep your family safe and stable.
 Pay for rent or mortgage, groceries, electricity, and daycare before spending on anything else.
 This ensures your household runs smoothly, even on a tight budget.

 3.2.
 Find creative ways to save on essentials

 Look for ways to lower costs on necessities without sacrificing quality.
 Use coupons, shop at discount grocery stores, or join utility assistance programs to save on bills.
 For childcare, explore subsidies or co-op daycare options.
-Buying in bulk or using loyalty programs can also reduce grocery expenses significantly.

 3.3.
 Cut non-essential expenses